dhaskew/blog_old/_posts/2015-02-26-fizzbuzz_in_ruby.markdown

 Buzz
 {% endhighlight %}

 Pretty cool right?
 Its ok I guess.
-You know what whould be really cool?
+You know what would be really cool?
 I think it would be really cool to compare this solution against another language and see what we can learn from it.
 Stay tuned, I'm planning on doing just that.

+Finally, review [other implementations in ruby].
+We may discuss some in the future as we progress in our investigation.

 I hope that helps.